TerrierDarts/streamerbot-docs/content/3.api/1.sub-actions/2.broadcasters/2.streamlabs-desktop/set-scene-filter-state.md

-# Set Source Filter State
+# Set Scene Filter State
-Sets the visibility state of a source filter.
+Sets the visibility state of a scene filter.
 :image-preview

 ## Parameters